google/OpenSK/docs/customization.md

 Our build script `build.rs` is responsible for converting the `aaguid.txt` file into raw data that is then used by the Rust file `src/ctap/key_material.rs`.

-Please make sure to savely store all private key material before calling `reset.sh`, or the files will be lost.
+Please make sure to safely store all private key material before calling `reset.sh`, or the files will be lost.

 #### Certificate considerations